Advanced Electron Microscopy

 The advanced electron microscopy capability at SNL utilizes electron-based methods to characterize the morphology, composition, and structure of materials.
 A variety of techniques are available including imaging, diffraction, energy dispersive spectroscopy, electron energy loss spectroscopy, electron tomography, in situ heating/biasing, electron back-scattered diffraction, and transmission Kikuchi diffraction, that enable investigation of materials at length scales that range from the sub nanometer regime (0.7 Å) to the millimeter-scale regime.
 In addition, our facilities enable characterization in all 3 spatial dimensions, in particular with the use of electron tomography and serial FIB sectioning.
 These techniques can provide simultaneous information about composition, electronic structure/valence, and structure in a single experiment.

 Our electron microscopy capability has many tools, but there are 3 that have unique aspects and provide flexibility for a range of sample types.
-The DualBeam FIB/SEM has a high-resolution, monochromated SEM column with the ability to achieve 0.7 nm spatial resolution at 1 kV.
+Our dualbeam FIB/SEM has a high-resolution, monochromated SEM column with the ability to achieve 0.7 nm spatial resolution at 1 kV.
 The Ga ion column has a resolution of 2.5 nm at 30 kV.
 The system has an EDS/EBSD system that enables chemical and crystallographic site specificity when choosing locations for sample preparation or analysis.
 In addition, the system has 3 GIS sources, the typical C and Pt, but also Pd, which is a unique source selected for making electrical contacts to carbon-based nanostructures.
 Our low-pressure analytical SEM has an electrostatic lens design with an optionally activated immersion mode, which enables high-resolution of a wide range of sample types including magnetic samples and non-conductive samples.
 In addition to EDS and EBSD analytical capabilities, this SEM also has the ability to perform electron-beam lithography.
 Transmission Kikuchi diffraction (TKD) is also possible with the EBSD detectors on both SEM systems, which enables crystallographic mapping of samples with spatial resolution <10 nm.
 We have a wavelength dispersive spectroscopy (WDS) detector, which enables accurate standards-based compositional measurements on appropriately prepared samples.
 We also have a variety of in situ stages for the SEM that enable mechanical testing, vacuum transfer (samples can be kept in inert environments from FIB through TEM if needed), and in situ heating.

-The electron microscopy capabilities at SNL CA are a shared resource used for a variety of work including SNL’s mission critical work.
+The electron microscopy capabilities at SNL CA are a shared resource used for a variety of work including our mission critical work.
 As such, all tools are typically fully utilized (≥40 hours/week).
-While priority must be given to NNSA project work, sufficient time is available for using these tools for basic science and work for other customers.
+While priority must be given to our NNSA mission critical work, sufficient time is available for using these tools for basic science and work for other customers.
 With appropriate engagement of SNL staff members on a project, sufficient tool time can be easily scheduled as long as it is recognized that these tools are a shared resource.

 Briefly, electron microscopy is a tried and true way to characterize materials and it can be used to understand transport phenomena.
 These types of tools will be needed to understand the structure, composition, and morphology of water splitting materials.